njchakathon2020/okta-system-api/README.md

     - On Success:

-      On successful validation it returns statusm sessionToken, and expireAt date along with additional information
+      On successful validation it returns status, sessionToken, and expireAt date along with additional information

     - On Failure: